ali-unlu/Vehicle-gas-comsumption-by-transmission-types/transmission_performance.md

 # Executive Summary

-In this assignment, we are using the mtcars data set, to study the relationship between a car’s transmission and the number of miles per gallon of gasoline, along with a set of other variables that could affect this relationship.
+In this project, I am using the mtcars data set, to study the relationship between a car’s transmission and the number of miles per gallon of gasoline, along with a set of other variables that could affect this relationship.

 ##### The analysis comprises of these stages: